Unpack Like a Pro: The First Month After Moving In

 A few days before your belongings are set to arrive, whether you’re using professional movers or going the DIY route, go through your new house or apartment and give everything a thorough cleaning.
 If you’re lucky, the previous resident or landlord will have had the place cleaned, but you should still give it a once over just in case.
 Vacuum or mop the floors, and wipe down the countertops and cabinets.

 Getting this done beforehand will save you a lot of hassle when your stuff arrives.
 The last thing you want is to be trying to vacuum while heavy furniture is being moved around.
-If you don't have a time gap between your old place and your new one, using a BigSteelBox to move can take some of the pressure off.
-You can keep your portable storage container (and all of your belongings in it) outside your home as long as you need to so you'll still have space to work inside.
+If you don’t have a time gap between your old place and your new one, using a BigSteelBox to move can take some of the pressure off.
+You can keep your portable storage container (and all of your belongings in it) outside your home as long as you need, so you’ll still have space to work inside.

 This is also the time to think about any renovations you’d like to do, but keep it as simple as possible.
 Maybe you want to paint a wall or install some shelving.
 These types of things will be much easier to complete if there aren’t boxes and furniture in the way.

 Now that the house is clean and ready to go, it’s time to start unpacking.
 Don’t worry about getting everything done the first day, just stick to the essentials.
 As soon as you arrive at your new home, unpack any perishable food you brought from your previous home so that it doesn’t go bad.
 You can deal with dry goods later.
 Unpack some basics, like drinking glasses, plates, silverware, and a pot or pan so you can eat when you take breaks.
 After all, you’ll need food to fuel all the work you’re doing!